SanShiv1312/Notes-Manoj/MariaDB/README.md

 but all the unique key can't have `PRIMARY KEY`. `PRIMARY KEY` is allotted to only one column

 #### PRIMARY KEY
-`PRIMARY KEY` Constarint will not allow duplication in the specified column.
+`PRIMARY KEY` Constraint will not allow duplication in the specified column.
 Primary key is allowed to only one column
 ```sql
 MariaDB [dbms_sample]> CREATE TABLE student2 (name char(25), registerNumber int NOT NULL PRIMARY KEY);
 Query OK, 0 rows affected (0.234 sec)